OpenDevEd/Zotero-Categorise/README.md

-# Zotero Collection
+# Zotero Categorise

-This is a command-line tool for managing Zotero collections.
-You can use this tool to place items into collections after checking their title, description, and tags.
-It provides options for specifying the collection, item, and group where you want to place the items.
+A command-line tool to manage Zotero collections by placing items into specific collections based on their title, description, and tags.

 ## Installation